When I was diagnosed, I was counseled to go home and make plans to be in a wheelchair. Wow.

 So, after the first year I sold my car, bought a motorcycle and learned to ride, trying to do things on my bucket list.

 Time went on, and nothing about my health seemed to be progressing.
-Medications had started to become approved for MS, but they were only proven to be disease-modifying, or DMDs, still no cure, and all required me to give myself shots.
+Medications had started to become approved for MS, but they were only proven to be disease-modifying therapies, or DMTs, still no cure, and all required me to give myself shots.

 This seemed to be a high cost for little return.
 And since nothing seemed to be happening to me health-wise, I took the risk that since I'd made it past the five years, I was out of the woods.